-• 32) Request to Purchase (RTP)
+• 31) Request to Purchase (RTP)

-All RTPs must be submitted to OTSO by August 1, 2018.
+All RTPs must be submitted to OTSO by August 1, 2019.

-• 34) Reimbursement Claims/Progress Reports
+• 33) Reimbursement Claims/Progress Reports

 This agreement will operate on a reimbursement basis only.
 The administering agency must first incur the costs for approved expenditures and then apply for the reimbursement.
 Appropriate and accurate documentation will be required for each expense.
-Reimbursement claims with accurate documentation and corresponding report information must be submitted monthly.
-Whether or not a sub-recipient conducts grant-related activity, each sub-recipients must submit a monthly reimbursement claim and corresponding report information monthly...If there wasn't activity, a zero reimbursement claim/report must be submitted.
-The monthly reimbursement claim/report must be submitted online to the OTSO by the 15th calendar day of the following month.
-Failure to submit these reports in a timely manner will cause a delay in payment of claims, may jeopardize funding for present and future project and may result in being placed in "Sub-Recipient on Notice status.
+Expenditure Reports with accurate documentation and corresponding report information must be submitted monthly.
+If there wasn't any activity, a zero expenditure report must be submitted.
+The expenditure report must be submitted online to the OTSO by the 15th calendar day of the following month.
+Failure to submit these reports in a timely manner will cause a delay in payment of claims, may jeopardize funding for present and future projects and may result in being placed in "Sub-Recipient on Notice" status.